Categorical Chern character and braid groups: Coherent sheaves and Drinfeld center

 Since \(j_{G}\colon\scC^\bullet\hookrightarrow\underline{\scC}^\bullet\) is an open embedding, the pull-back functor \(j_G^*\) is a localization functor and we denote

 for this functor.

-\begin{proposition} The functors \(\mathrm{loc}^{\bullet}\), \(\bullet=\rst,\rfs\) are isomorphisms. \end{proposition} \begin{proof} We consider the case of \(\bullet=\rfs\), the proof in the other case is almost identical.
-The functor is a localization by the function \(\det=\det(g)\).
-Then according to the lemma 12.3 from \cite{OblomkovRozansky16}, it is sufficient to show that the zero locus of \(\det\) does not intersect the critical locus of the potential.
+\begin{remark} The categories \(\underline{\MF}^\bullet_\Dr\) do not have a monoidal structure that respects the localization functor. \end{remark}

-The critical locus is given by the system of equations:
+\begin{proposition} The functor \(\mathrm{loc}^{\rfs}\) is an equivalence of categories. \end{proposition} \begin{proof} The compliment to \(j_G(\scC)^{\rfs}\) inside \(\underline{\scC}^{\rfs}\) is defined by the equation \(\det(g)=0\).
+Then according to the lemma 12.3 from \cite{OblomkovRozansky16}, the pull back to a Zarisky open subset is an equivalence of the categories of matrix factorizations as long as the open set contains all critical points of the potential.
+Thus it is sufficient to show that the zero locus of \(\det(g)=0\) does not intersect the critical locus of the potential.

-The first equation is the moment map equation from chapter 2 of \cite{Nakajima99} and it is shown there that if \(\CC\langle X,Y\rangle v=V\) then the moment map equation implies \(w=0\) and we get a cyclic triple \(X,Y,v\) that represents a point in the Hilbert scheme \(\Hilb\).
-It is also shown in \cite{Nakajima99} that the set of elements \(g\) commuting with \(X,U\) from a cyclic triple consists of the scales of the identity matrix.
-Hence the last equation implies that \(g=1\). \end{proof}
+The critical locus \(Z_{crit}\) is given by the system of equations: